 As women, we are pulled in many directions, and not always towards something fruitful!

 Our brains play a daily game of Twister.
-We turn ourselves inside out trying to maneuver all the family demands, life administration, and work demands into one epic gymnastics move.
-But no one is there applauding us for it at the end of the day!
+We turn ourselves inside out trying to maneuver our family responsibilities, life administration, and work demands into one epic gymnastics move.

 It’s just another day in the life of you (and me!)

-2/ we manage what’s on there more effectively and realistically.
+2/ Manage what’s on there more effectively and realistically.

-I wanted to give you a little insight into some of my tools for ways to cope with what’s on your plate from the perspective of energy management, not task management.
+Today I want to give you a little insight into some of my tools for ways to cope with what’s on your plate from the perspective of energy management, not task management.

 I guess at this point, it is helpful to say, it is probably worth taking at least a week long view on your to do list.
 Much like a budget, it does help if you have a little reserve time up your sleeve to get ahead of yourself.
 That way you can make the most of the energy ups and downs that inevitably occur in a week.